Cintegras/formcoach-dev/docs/init.md

 3. ✅ Run verification scripts regularly to check for data integrity
 4. ✅ Use the environment-specific seed scripts for each environment
 5. ✅ Include environment filtering in all database operations
-6. ✅ Test queries in development before running them in staging or production
+6. ✅ Test queries in development before running them in production

+> **Note**: Currently, both dev and stage GitHub branches use the same Supabase project and environment value (`dev`).
+> When a separate Supabase project for staging is created, these best practices will be updated to include stage-specific
+> guidance.

 ## 📝 Documentation Standards